-The A and AA certification programs in Educational Administration and Supervision are based on the philosophy that the primary function of educational administrators and supervisors is the enhancement of teaching and learning.
+The MED and EDS Degree programs in Educational Administration and Supervision are based on the philosophy that the primary function of educational adminstrators and supervisors is the enhancement of teaching and learning.
 Administrators and supervisors must be first and foremost instructional leaders, with other school-related activities directly supporting this central function.
 The responsibility for instruction means emphasizing the teaching-learning process, necessitating ability to exert educational leadership and to provide effective supervision.